Volkstuinen: The allotments of the Netherlands

-Whilst allotments in the Netherlands cannot be considered as permanent residences, people are allowed to live there for up to six months from April to October if the space has a garden house that meets the requirements.
+Whilst allotments in the Netherlands cannot be considered as permanent residences, overnight stay during the summer season is possible if this falls under the municipality's plans and the space has a garden house that meets the requirements.
 You won’t be able to obtain a residence permit though as it is not an official residence.

 An expat’s story